 Benefits of the Back-to-Wall Shoulder Flexion

-- Improves your ability to train overhead without compensations.
+- This move improves your ability to train overhead without compensations.

-- When performed regularly and with good form, this improves your overhead shoulder mobility.
+- When performed regularly and with good form, it improves your overhead shoulder mobility.

-- It helps to determine if you’re ready for overhead movements like presses and overhead squats.
+- Successfully performing this move can help determine if you’re ready for overhead movements like presses and overhead squats.

 Squat depth may be a touchy subject — but having solid hip mobility is pretty much always a good idea.
 The prying squat opens up your adductors, which can inhibit your hip abductors from engaging and from getting deep into your squat.